ssebestyen-sovrn/market-model/README.md

 ## Future Enhancements

-- Connect to real news APIs (like NewsAPI)
-- Integrate with financial data APIs for real-time market data
-- Implement more sophisticated sentiment analysis
+- Implement more sophisticated sentiment analysis using machine learning or NLP APIs
 - Add user authentication
 - Add historical analysis comparison
 - Implement email notifications for significant predictions
+- Extend market data history beyond 7 days
+- Add more granular company-specific news filtering
+- Enable user customization of news sources and categories

 ## Limitations

-- Currently uses mock data; in a production environment, you would connect to real APIs
 - The sentiment analysis is simplified; a more sophisticated NLP approach would improve accuracy
+- Both Alpha Vantage and NewsAPI have rate limits with their free tiers
+- Company ticker extraction is based on a simple keyword match; a more sophisticated approach would improve accuracy
 - Predictions are based on simple correlations; more advanced machine learning models could be implemented

 ## License